GyoniA/AnomalyDetection/README.md

 ### Progress

 Looked into which deep learning models work best for anomaly detection, and found that Transformer models work really well for tabular data (like the credit card fraud dataset).[[3]](#3)
-Added a Transformer model to the project.
+Added a Transformer model to the project and compared it with the other models.

 ### Next week's goals